abetkin/declared/docs/examples.md

 ## Lazy declaration

-Let's try to write a daily routine with floating time of getting up.
-Here is what it will look like using lazy declarations:
+Let's try to write a daily routine with "floating" time of getting up.
+Here is how we can do it using lazy declarations:

     from declared import Declared, declare